Inside look at XNA renovations, future projects

 HIGHFILL, Ark.
-(KNWA) — Passengers and revenue are at an all time high at Northwest Arkansas Regional Airport, prompting almost $200 million dollars in various projects.
+(KFTA) — Passengers and revenue are at an all time high at Northwest Arkansas Regional Airport, prompting almost $200 million dollars in various projects.

 The airport is expecting to hit 900,000 passengers in 2019, accelerating the need for numerous renovation projects both inside and outside.